zregvart/keycloak/services/src/main/java/org/keycloak/authentication/authenticators/x509/README.md

 the extracted user identity.

 ----
-Configure Browser Flow to enable X509 Certificate Authentication
+X509 Certificate Authentication using Browser Flow
 ----
-To configure Browser flow to support X509 client certificate authentication:
+* Using keycloak admin console, click on "Authentication" and select "Browser" flow
-* Make a copy of "Browser" flow and give it a name "x509 Browser"
+* Make a copy of "Browser" flow and enter "x509 Browser" to be the name of the new flow
 * Click on add execution .. and add "X509/Validate Username Form"
 * Using up/down buttons, move the newly added execution above "x509 Forms" Auth Type entry
 * Configure the x509 authentication by clicking on "Actions/Config"

 ----
-Configure Direct Grant Flow to enable X509 Certificate Authentication
+X509 Certificate Authentication using Direct Grant Flow
 ----
-To configure Direct Grant Flow to use mutual SSL and X509 client certificate:
+* Using keycloak admin console, click on "Authentication" and select "Direct Grant" flow
-* Make a copy of "Direct Grant" flow and give it a name "Direct Grant using mutual SSL"
+* Make a copy of "Direct Grant" flow and enter "x509 Direct Grant" to be the name of the new flow
 * Delete "Validate Username" and "Password" authenticators
 * Click on "Execution" and add "X509/Validate Username" and sets the type to "REQUIRED"
 * Optionally, you can validate that the certificate thumbprint matches the thumbprint of a